-- Please make sure that that there is only ONE RFID tag per product - RFID tags must be removable by the customer.
-If sewn in, they must be removable - RFID tags can be placed inside the packaging if the EPC symbol is placed outside - RFID tags cannot be integrated into the product. - RFID tags or inlays cannot cover any text or images - If an item is being stickered, the domicile with the country of origin should not be covered up it needs to be visible to the customer.
-The supplier can print the country of origin on the RFID sticker if needed - The RFID tag should not fall off from product easily - No staples, perforations, swift tachs, folding or die cuts through the inlay as it will make the inlay unreadable - When choosing the tagging location, RFID readability should be considered while product is in salesfloor, backroom, and case pack.
-For example, the RFID tag cannot be placed on bottom of product since the tag will most likely be in direct contact with metal. - RFID tags can be used in parallel with EAS tags but CANNOT be used on top of each other - No metal foils, holograms or metallic inks should be used on any packaging containing the RFID inlay.
-If so, you MUST receive the RFID Lab approval prior to bulk production of the printed packaging - No RFID inlay placement on bottom of polybags, bottom of boxed items, on glass, on liquids, on Silvadur, or near metal/foil - The performance of the RFID inlays could be affected by metals, foils, liquids, and glass.
+- Make sure that that there is only ONE RFID tag per product. - RFID tags must be removable by the customer.
+If sewn in, they must be removable. - RFID tags can be placed inside the packaging if the EPC symbol is placed outside. - RFID tags cannot be integrated into product. - RFID tags or inlays cannot cover any text or images. - If an item is being stickered, the domicile with the country of origin should not be covered up it needs to be visible to the customer.
+The supplier can print the country of origin on the RFID sticker if needed. - The RFID tag should not fall off the product easily. - No staples, perforations, Swiftachs, folding or die cuts through the inlay as it will make the inlay unreadable. - When choosing the tagging location, RFID readability should be considered while product is in salesfloor, backroom, and case pack.
+For example, the RFID tag cannot be placed on bottom of product since the tag will most likely be in direct contact with metal. - When implementing RFID tags, you may discontinue source tagging with EAS tags.
+Should you choose to continue EAS tagging, RFID tags can be used in parallel with EAS tags but CANNOT be used/placed on top of each other. - If the product could be merchandised without the packaging, the RFID tag should be attached to the product.
+For example: Grills, Patio Furniture etc. - If the product comes in multiple cases (example, patio furniture set where the items are boxed separately from one another), ensure that there is only one tag on one of the cases.
+Please contact Auburn RFID Lab to determine the case to be tagged. - No metal foils, holograms or metallic inks should be used on any packaging containing the RFID inlay.
+If so, you MUST receive the RFID Lab approval prior to bulk production of the printed packaging. - No RFID inlay placement on bottom of polybags, bottom of boxed items, on glass, on liquids, on Silvadur, or near metal/foil. - The performance of the RFID inlays could be affected by metals, foils, liquids, and glass.
 Special consideration must be taken when choosing tagging format and location for such products.
-Please contact the RFID lab at alec@rfidlab.org
+Please contact the RFID lab at https://rfidlab.org/aleccontactform/.